cube-js/cube/docs/content/Deployment/Production-Checklist.md

 ## Set up Pre-aggregations Storage

+Currently, we recommend using Cube Store for external pre-aggregations storage.
-Follow the [instructions here][ref-caching-cubestore] to set up Cube Store.
+Follow the [instructions here][ref-caching-cubestore] to set it up.
 If you are using another [external database][ref-pre-aggregations], you'll need to configure it.

-[ref-caching-cubestore]:
+[ref-caching-cubestore]: /caching/using-pre-aggregations#running-in-production
-  /caching/using-pre-aggregations#running-cube-store-in-production
 [ref-pre-aggregations]: /pre-aggregations#external-pre-aggregations

 By default, Cube.js will use `prod_pre_aggregations` as the schema name for storing pre-aggregations.
-This behavior can be modified by the `CUBEJS_PRE_AGGREGATIONS_SCHEMA` environent variable; see the [Environment Variables][ref-env-vars-general] page for more details.
+This behavior can be modified by the `CUBEJS_PRE_AGGREGATIONS_SCHEMA` environment variable; see the [Environment Variables][ref-env-vars-general] page for more details.

 [ref-env-vars-general]: /reference/environment-variables#general

-Currently, we recommend using MySQL for external pre-aggregations storage.
-There is some additional MySQL configuration required to optimize for pre-aggregation ingestion and serving.
-The final configuration may vary depending on the specific use case.

 ## Set up Refresh Worker